-- (a) If any member of the household is incarcerated for more than 45 consecutive days, he or she will be considered permanently absent. - (b) SAHA will determine if the reason for incarceration is for drug-related or violent criminal activity, which may result in the termination of assistance prior to the 45 consecutive days.
+- (a) If any member of the household is incarcerated for more than 45 consecutive days, they will be considered permanently absent. - (b) Opportunity Home will determine if the reason for incarceration is for drug-related or violent criminal activity, which may result in the termination of assistance prior to the 45 consecutive days.